grafana/tempo/docs/tempo/website/traceql/_index.md

 { span.http.status_code >= 200 && span.http.status_code < 300 } | count() > 2
 ```

-In this case, the search reduces traces to those spans that match the criteria `http.status_code` is in the range of `200` to `300`.
-The returned spansets contain more than 2.
+In this example, the search reduces traces to those spans where:
+* `http.status_code` is in the range of `200` to `299` and
+* the number of matching spans within a trace is greater than two.

 Queries select sets of spans and filter them through a pipeline of aggregators and conditions.
 If a spanset is produced after evaluation on a trace, then this spanset (and by extension the trace) is included in the result set of the query.